 Missouri is home to some of the largest freshwater springs in the country.
-Millions of gallons of water bubble up from the ground each day, creating brilliant blue pools and fast-running streams.
-Short paths and hiking trails will take you to many of these scenic spots.
+Millions of gallons of water bubble up from the ground each day, creating brilliant blue pools and crystal-clear streams.
+Short paths and hiking trails will guide you to many of these breathtaking spots.

 The three-quarter-mile Spring Branch Trail circles Alley Spring, six miles west of Eminence.
-The state’s seventh largest spring pumps out more than 80 million gallons of water each day.
+The state’s seventh-largest spring pumps out more than 80 million gallons of water each day.
 The Alley Spring Overlook Trail is a 1.5 mile loop that includes a steep climb to an overlook with views of the valley below.
-Historic Alley Mill sits at the edge of the teal-blue spring – it’s one of the most photographed places in the state.
+Historic Alley Mill sits at the edge of the teal-blue spring – it’s one of the most photographed spots in the state.

-Hike through the rugged Ozark terrain to reach Greer Spring, the state’s second largest, churning out 214 million gallons of water a day.
-Greer Spring Trail, a nearly 2-mile out-and-back trek, is located eight miles north of Alton.
+Trek through rugged Ozark terrain to reach Greer Spring, the state’s second-largest, churning out 214 million gallons of water a day.
+Greer Spring Trail, a nearly 2-mile out-and-back hike, is located eight miles north of Alton.
 The spring water rushes from the mouth of a cave, creating a fast-moving stream that feeds the Eleven Point River, nearly doubling its size.

-The 1.4 mile Spring Trail at Ha Ha Tonka State Park, located at the Lake of the Ozarks, starts at the edge of the lake and travels alongside sheer rock bluffs to a large spring with an average daily flow of 58 million gallons of water.
-Beyond the spring, the loop trail ascends 316 wooden steps to an upper section that provides a spectacular view overlooking the spring.
+The 1.4 mile Spring Trail at Ha Ha Tonka State Park, located at Lake of the Ozarks, starts at the edge of the lake and travels alongside sheer rock bluffs to a spring with an average daily flow of 58 million gallons of water.
+Beyond the spring, the loop trail ascends 316 wooden steps to an upper section that provides a spectacular view.